angzeli/pytorch-fundamentals/roadmap.md

 ---

-# 📘 Part 5 — Advanced Bayesian Optimisation
+# 📘 Part 5 — Realistic Bayesian Optimisation Workflows

 > **Goal: extend Bayesian Optimisation to more realistic, higher-value, and more experimentally relevant settings.**